ychunhui/refarch-cognitive-analytics/README.md

 ![](docs/deployment-cfg1.png)

-* As machine learning discovery tasks running on Spark cluster are development activities and consumes a lot of resource we separated the DSX, Db2 warehouse and Spark cluster in its separate ICP instance.
+* As machine learning discovery tasks running on Spark cluster are development activities and consume a lot of resources we separated the DSX, Db2 warehouse and Spark cluster in its separate ICP instance.
 * The runtime for cloud native applications and micro services is an ICP with HA and DR support.
 * The scoring service is deployed on a Spark Cluster running on ICP runtime cluster.
 * The DB2 instance runs on separate servers, to illustrate the use case of keeping existing infrastructure investments.